zowe/docs-site/docs/user-guide/cli-configure-daemon-on-zlinux-os.md

 # Configure daemon mode on z/Linux operating systems

 Currently, Zowe does not offer a prebuilt daemon that can run on z/Linux operating systems.
-However, developers can build the daemon binaries from source.
+However, developers can build the daemon binary from source.

-The following steps describe how to install and build the daemon binaries on z/Linux systems and the technical limitations.
+The following steps describe how to install and build the daemon binary on z/Linux systems and the technical limitations.

 1. Ensure that the z/Linux system can communicate using the Internet.
 2. Install Zowe CLI on the z/Linux system.